gablau/node-red-contrib-bigtimer/README.md

-stop                - stop the scheduler on_override         - manually override the on time (in minutes or hours and minutes - space separated) off_override        - manually override the off time (in minutes or hours and minutes - space separated) timer X [s m]       - Manual seconds timer sets the output on for X seconds (or minutes or hours) timeoff X (as above)
+stop                - stop the scheduler on_override         - manually override the on time (in minutes or hours and minutes - space separated) off_override        - manually override the off time (in minutes or hours and minutes - space separated) weekdays_override   - manually override weekdays (multiple weekday of 3 characters  - space separated) timer X [s m]       - Manual seconds timer sets the output on for X seconds (or minutes or hours) timeoff X (as above)

-Note that on_override and off_override settings will be lost if Node-Red is stopped and restarted or if the board/computer is rebooted.
+Note that on_override, off_override and weekdays_override settings will be lost if Node-Red is stopped and restarted or if the board/computer is rebooted.

 ## Special Days
 These include special days (i.e. 25/12) and special weekdays (i.e. first Tuesday of the month) and as of v2.0.0 these can be included or excluded.